 We also offer abbreviated course-by-course training in situations where agencies, school boards and churches are looking to get their own people certified to deliver a specific course or courses.
 The course-by-course option does not involve a two-year time commitment, nor does it provide the added support of a faculty advisor.
 Typically tuition would be in the $500 CAD range per course.

-Completion of both the Intensive I and II courses are required to apply for facilitator training.
 The foundation involves mastering the basic concepts of the attachment-based developmental theory and using the lenses of attachment, maturation and vulnerability to make sense of children.
 This is the objective of the Neufeld Intensive I. Even though individuals may have had significant exposure to Neufeld’s teaching, this Intensive is required to see the big picture and how everything knits together.
 The next step is to apply the knowledge acquired in the Level One Intensive to make sense of the typical problems that plague children.
 This is the objective of the Neufeld Intensive II.

 Studies are conducted ONLINE via our Virtual Campus

 Equipping and support is provided primarily through our virtual campus; participants require access to a computer and high-speed internet in order to participate.
 No special software is needed.
 Personal consults with the faculty advisor are typically done via telephone or Skype.
 Online support sessions are delivered through our videoconferencing system.
 Although the technical competencies to participate in this program are minimal, students are expected to take responsibility for any technical learning that is required.